-The purpose of this policy is to protect the integrity of the Charity's decision-making process, to enable our stakeholders to have confidence in our integrity, and to protect the integrity and reputation of volunteers, staff and Trustee board members.
+The purpose of this policy is to ensure the integrity and independence of Age UK Bolton's advice and support services are maintained despite the existence of a trading subsidiary offering paid services.
+To protect the integrity of the Charity's decision-making process, to enable our stakeholders to have confidence in our integrity, and to protect the integrity and reputation of volunteers, staff and Trustee board members.